prakharmrsl/easypcceo.github.io/pages/game-hosts/arma-3/arma-3.md

 Most hosting companies charge based on the slot count of your server.
 Since Arma 3 servers typically have huge player counts (it is a large scale military simulator, after all), they can get pricey.

+If you want to learn more about [how much game servers cost](/game-hosts/cost/), check out our guide.

 ### How much RAM do you need for an Arma 3 server?

 You'll need no more than 4GB of RAM for an Arma 3 server, 2GB being the minimum.